-I'm interested in almost everything about science & technology, and I've always wanted to invent things that benefit people.
-I have a small lab at home, capable of chemistry, electronics, and some biological experiments.
+I'm interested in science & technology and DIY.
+I have a small lab capable of chemistry, electronics, and some biological experiments.

 programming : I hate it as a job, though.